emintz/ArduinoLib/RTOSAid/README.md

 4. Load leveling: queues absorb load spikesd by holding messages for later processing.
 This simplifies background processing, where the queue holds messages for processing by a low priority task.
+5. Fan in: any number of tasks can add messages to a queue, simplifying the implementation of client/server architectures
+6. Multi-task and multi-thread safety: multiple tasks can send and receive queue entries simultaneously without colliding, which makes queues the preferred inter-task communication mechanism.

 The only cost is storage, the memory required to store messages for later processing, and the possibility of queue overflow should the queue run out of storage.

+:arrow_forward: **Note**: as stated above, queues are the preferred inter-task communication mechanism.
+Prefer them in wherever possible.

 ## Details